-- Stadium Authority General & Administration costs increased by \$2.4 million or 96% when compared to the prior year budget of \$2.5 million to \$4.9 million.
+- Stadium Authority General & Administration costs increased by \$2.1 million or 84% when compared to the prior year budget of \$2.5 million to \$4.6 million.
 These costs are described in detail on Page 25 of this report.
-These increases are needed for the following: - Added staff capacity and contractual services to assist with policy development, legal services, general accounting, and administrative support - Purchase and implementation of a Financial Management System (subject to subsequent court rulings on cost allocation) - Increase in the Audit line item to include targeted performance audits and a Ticket Surcharge audit - Increases in salaries and benefits per applicable Memorandum of Understandings (MOUs)
+These increases are needed for the following: - Added staff capacity and contractual services to assist with policy development, legal services, general accounting, and administrative support - Increase in the Audit line item to include targeted performance audits and a Ticket Surcharge audit - ♦ Increases in salaries and benefits per applicable Memorandum of Understandings (MOUs)